The Shift from Generic to Brand-Aware AI

 Retrieval quality is set during ingestion, not during querying.
 Get chunking wrong and no amount of retrieval tuning will fix it.

-We tested two failure modes directly.
-Chunks that were too large returned sections containing the right information buried inside irrelevant paragraphs.
-The model used the irrelevant parts too.
+Two failure modes were tested directly.
+Chunks that were too large returned sections containing the right information buried inside irrelevant paragraphs — and the model used the irrelevant parts too.
 Chunks that were too small lost the surrounding context that gave individual sentences meaning.
 Both produced noticeably worse captions.

 The system uses a sliding window chunker with 300 words per chunk and 50 words of overlap: